 When you have a kitchen that small, every single square inch matters.
 The problem is that searching for organization solutions usually leads you down a rabbit hole of ridiculously expensive custom shelving or $40 clear acrylic containers that you definitely don’t need.

-If you want to know how to organize a small kitchen on a budget, you have to completely rethink vertical space and start utilizing the doors.
+If you want to know how to organize a small kitchen on a budget, you have to rethink vertical space and start utilizing the doors.

 Strategy 1: The Tension Rod Trick